Inversil/LTCtoOSC/README.md

 ### OSC timecode for video playback using TouchDesigner
 1. When you load up the TouchDesigner project the "oscin1" CHOP / node should automatically be activated, if not you can turn it on by clicking on it and toggling the "Active" button.
 2. Load your video into the "VIDEO" module TOP, make sure not to change any of the other settings.
 3. To open your video in a separate window, go to the "window1" OP and click "Open as Separate window" in the popup menu.
+It should look essentially the same as a native video inside of live.
+To open the touch designer UI again, hit escape on the video window.

 You can change some settings in the "SETTINGS" CHOP.
 - "framerate" should be the same as the framerate in your LTC file (keep at 30, it's hardcoded in M4L for now)